robinAssam/ArticleRelationshipModel/README.md

 Files under data/raw/ are the source of truth and are not edited in place.
 Derived data lives under data/processed/.
 Notebooks are for exploration;
 stable code moves into src/.
-Design decisions get a dated entry in docs/decisions_log.md.
-Supervisor meeting notes go into docs/supervisor_notes/

 ## Status